th2-net/th2-docs/content/versions/1-5-4/boxes/exactpro/Check1/communication.md

 </figcaption>
 </center>

 Figure 4 shows a message queue.
-A queue contains messages of the same direction and session alias.
-The messages in a queue are arranged in the order received.
+The queue contains messages of the same direction and session alias.
+The messages in the queue are arranged in the order received.
 Each queue is stored in a cache and there are two caches for each session alias (one for each direction).
-Size of each cache is determined by the check1’s message-cache-size .
-Users can edit this property in check1’s custom configuration.
+The size of each cache is determined by the **check1**’s message-cache-size .
+Users can edit this property in **check1**’s custom configuration.

 <notice info>